lindseypgill/servicemanager-config/servicemanager-config/customize/email-templates.md

 ### Field Formats & Modifiers
-Template Fields can be used within the Subject or Message of a template in order to have information that is stored within the related entity and be injected into the email being created from the template, as well as a number Fields related to the user making use of the template when sending a message.
+Template Fields can be used within the Subject or Message of a template to have information that is stored within the related entity and be injected into the email being created from the template, as well as a number of fields related to the user making use of the template when sending a message.

 * **Format**<br>Each field starts with a double opening curly brace ( {{ ) and finishes with a double closing curly brace ( }} ).
 Within the curly braces, the contents can be either just a data field specified by a dot (.) followed by the field name (.H_Firstname) or the data field can be preceded by an available related entity (Contact.H_firstname).
 The complete field will have the format {{.H_firstname}}
 * **Letter Case**<br>The letter case of the fields will determine the letter case that is used in the email.
 For example